breathe/mimosa-vault/README.md

 ## Default Config

 ```
+    vault:
       extensionRegex: /.vault.[a-zA-Z]+$/    # regex indicating file extensions this module should process

-  sshKey: null                  # path to ssh key which should be used to derive the secrets
+      secret: null                  # path to secret passphrase which should be used to derive the secrets
-                                # -- should refer to a path outside of the project dir --
+                                    # -- should refer to a file at a path outside of the project source control --
                                     # if null, mimosa will use the path
-                                # ~/.mimosa/vault/{app}.key where {app} is the name of the
+                                    # .mimosa/vault/{app}.key within the project directory where {app} is the name of
-                                # project as given in the package.json file
+                                    # the project as given in the package.json file

+      outputExtension: ".json"      # outputted is formatted as json -- write json file by default

+      mimosaSecrets: {}             # secrets which should be derived for the build process and made
+                                    # available for other mimosa-modules as config.vault.mimosaSecrets
 ```